Nepiki/Guides/Treasure-Conflix.md

 _Discover the Platinum Lantern_
 </pre></big>

 Fish in Fort Fatras will give you this clue.
-Northwest of Kazusa Base on the island that is shaped like a dog, on the part that looks like it’s leg
+Northwest of Kazusa Base on the island that is shaped like a dog, on the part that looks like it’s leg.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/344763.png">